karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 ### Background ###

 Thus far we have concentrated on data formats in general as they relate to the storage and use of different types of geospatial data.
-This week, we consider a set of considerations that relate to the long-term archival storage, access and use of geospatial data.
+This week, we consider a set of issues that relate to the long-term archival storage, access and use of geospatial data.
 Specifically, this week's reading and discussion in this week's collaboratory focus on the diversity of geospatial data formats, with a particular emphasis on the characteristics of those formats that make them good (or not good) candidates for use when transitioning geospatial data into a long-term archive.

 ### Expected Outcomes and Key Concepts ###